Freshnuts/FreShell/README.md

 # FreShell
 A programming project to further educate myself in Python Subprocess, Sockets, I/O, Error Handling, & Threading.<br />
-The objective use of this program is Remote Administration Tool(RAT).
+The objective use of this program is a Reverse Shell.
 Users are provided with a remote <br />
 interactive shell, or may choose an automated task (ex.
 Download/Upload File).<br />

 I will be adding more options to this project sequentially.
 FreShell will be easily editable & scalable using<br />